kristianmandrup/artifactor/Readme.md

 - POST `/components/contacts` (POST to create the single item `contacts`)
 ...

+### artefacts

+The `/artefacts` folder contains canned API responses in `.json` files for each artefact type.
+The `io.js` can be used to access these files, f.ex via:
+- `jsonItem(id)` - return specific artefact item
+- `jsonList(id)` - return list of artefact items
+- `files()` - return all artefact items (with full `versions` list for each item)

+You can start playing with the API using these files, building up the test suite and then gradually switch to using Mongo DB schemas/models for the API.

 ## Mongoose DB and Models/Schemas

 Mongoose DB Models and Schemas are configured in the `/db` folder.